This guide targets Inkdrop v5.9.0 or later.

 These variables let Inkdrop give meaningful names for styles of the UI components.

-variable styles the background of the note list bar.
+For example, --note-list-bar-background variable styles the background of the note list bar.

 This approach saves you from handling CSS selector specificities, making your themes easier to maintain.

-After creating a repository, there is an empty CSS file in styles/theme.css
+After creating a repository, there is an empty CSS file in styles/theme.css.

 You are going to add only the CSS variables that you want to change in this file.